twoscoops/two-scoops-of-django-1.8/change_list.rst

 * Chapter: Third-Party Packages

-  * For the purpose of clarity, swtiched from OSI to choosealicense.com for selecting licenses.
+  * For the purpose of clarity, switched from OSI to choosealicense.com for selecting licenses.

+* Chapter: Testing

+  * Added subsection 22.3.7 on *Testing for Failure*.

 * Chapter: Security

-  * Warning box that static media is not protected by ``SecurityMiddleware``.
+  * Added warning box that static media is not protected by ``SecurityMiddleware``.

-  * PasswordInput variant suggestion for payment information entered in public venues.
+  * Added PasswordInput variant suggestion for payment information entered in public venues.

 * Appendix G: Security Settings Reference (NEW)